fl0ppy-d1sk/bunkerized-mariadb/README.md

 Default value : *1*
 Defines the minimum number of special characters in passwords.
 Only valid if `USE_SIMPLE_PASSWORD_CHECK` is set to yes.

 ## TLS
 `AUTO_LETS_ENCRYPT`
 Values : *yes* | *no*
 Default value : *no*
 If set to yes, TLS will be enabled with automatic certificate generation and renewal through Let's Encrypt.
-Note that `ROOT_METHOD` must be set to *shell* to allow automatic renewal and reloading MariaDB SSL configuration.
+Note that `ROOT_METHOD` must be set to *shell* or *both* to allow automatic renewal and reloading MariaDB SSL configuration.

 `SERVER_NAME`
 Values : *\<your domain name\>*